Helix-Platform/Sandbox-NG/docs/helix_with_cef.md

 ## Reference

-This tutorial is adapted from [Fiware Foundation](https://fiware-orion.readthedocs.io/en/master/)
+This tutorial was adapted from the [Fiware Foundation](https://fiware-orion.readthedocs.io/en/master/)

 #### © Helix Platform 2020, All rights reserved.